Dyan654/cu-boulder-styleguide-accessible-form-validation/README.md

-# cu-boulder-styleguide-accessible-form-validation
+# CU Boulder Web Styleguide: Accessible Form Validation
-This repository contains an example for how to use the CU Boulder web styleguide to make a fully accessible web form.
+This repository contains an example for how to use the [CU Boulder Web Styleguide](https://github.com/CuBoulder/styleguide) to make a fully accessible web form.

+## License
+Other than any licenses which may apply to the [CU Boulder Web Styleguide](https://github.com/CuBoulder/styleguide), this example is released into the **public domain**.